Email marketing overview

 - Marketing email messages target entire market segments, but each message is individual

-- Mail-merge features enable personalized and dynamic content
+- Mail-merge features enable personalised and dynamic content

-You can design your messages to include information that gets personalized for each recipient.
+You can design your messages to include information that gets personalised for each recipient.
 For example, each delivered message might include the recipient's name or other content that varies based on the recipient's gender, location, preferred-customer status, or other information from your contact database.
-Personalized features such as these can greatly improve your open and response rates.
+Personalised features such as these can greatly improve your open and response rates.

 - Marketing email messages are hosted by the marketing services, so you must "go live" rather than just send messages.

 Live messages are hosted by a marketing service linked to your Dynamics 365 Marketing instance, where they are kept ready to be personalised and sent to individual recipients any number of times.
 You can think of a live marketing email message as a master document that stays on your server and typically includes active logic, ready to generate and send individual email messages when called from a customer journey.